RyanHouston/elasticsearch-extensions-documentor/README.md

 ## Usage

-The `Documentor` extension builds on the `elasticsearch-ruby` Gem adding conventions and helper classes to aide in the serialization and flow of data between your application code and the elasticsearch-ruby interface.
+The `Documents` extension builds on the `elasticsearch-ruby` Gem adding conventions and helper classes to aide in the serialization and flow of data between your application code and the elasticsearch-ruby interface.
 To accomplish this the application data models